NethServer/docs/administrator-manual/en/base_system.rst

 .. note:: The server must have at least one network interface.
 When the server has only one interface, this interface must have green role.

-If the server is installed on a public VPS (Virtual Private Server) public, it should must be configured with a green interface.
+If the server is installed on a public VPS (Virtual Private Server), it should must be configured with a green interface.
 All critical services should be closed using :ref:`network_services-section` panel.